shvmdev/FileOrganizer/readme.md

 Worry about the commands !!!

->> Type "play --help" in the terminal
+>> Type "play --help" in the terminal.